vipulnaik/diet-exercise-health/events/2025/2025-11-07-bodyspec-dexa-scan.md

 I completed packing / prep ahead of the DEXA scan.
 This was with the goal of minimizing scrambling on the morning of the scan.

+## Appointment

+### Arrival

+I arrived at the BodySpec location at 295 Broadway at 11:38 AM, with 37 minutes to spare for my appointment.
+This early arrival was because I built in buffers for delays at various points, and the journey turned out to be smooth without any of the delays.

+### Preparation while waiting

+At the time of my arrival, there was nobody at the front desk.
+Both the radiographers were busy scanning people.
+So I just sat down and moved my stuff from my pockets into my backpack as planned.
+I completed this process from 11:42 AM to 11:48 AM, then continued to wait.

+One of the radiographers came out and asked for my last name, looked up my appointment time, and confirmed that everything was good for my appointment.
+There were still other people with earlier appointments, so I continued to wait.

+### Scanning

+#### Before lying down

+Around noon, I was called inside by one of the radiographers.

+I was asked to provide my date of birth to confirm my identity.
+I think around this time the radiographer also confirmed that this was my first time with BodySpec.

+I deposited my sweatshirt on the tray; everything else I had already put in the backpack.

+I then took off my shoes and sanitized my hands.
+The radiographer confirmed that I did not need to take off my socks or scrunchy.

+#### Positioning

+I was asked to lie down on the DEXA table.
+These were the
+instructions:

+* Lie on my back

+* Put head under where the scanner is right now

+* Align my spine to the white line in the middle

+* Keep my hands to my sides in a karate chop position (facing my hips)

+* Eyes can be open or closed

+While getting into position, my head touched the scanner, but it was a low-speed impact so it didn't hurt me.
+Nonetheness, in the future I should make sure to go lower and crawl in.

+It took me a few seconds more than ideal to get into the position, as I did not fully internalize all aspects completely.
+The radiographer confirmed that my position looked good.

+#### The actual scanning part of scanning

+The scanning occurred one segment at a time, with the machine proceeding from above my left to above my right.
+The radiographer kept informing me of how things were going, with information such as that a certain area had been completed, or that it was coming up.

+At some point before the scanner got to the hand region I fidgeted with the fingers of my right hand, but without any major arm movement, and the radiographer did not mention any disruption to the scanning process.
+The radiographer did warn me as we got close to the hand, presumably since this is a regio to be careful with, and I made sure to stop moving the hand.

+Once the hands and trunk area were completed, the radiographer told me so, with the implication that I can relax those areas, though I continued to try to stay still.

+#### Other conversation during scanning

+The radiographer also asked me questions about where I had heard of BodySpec.
+I had already answered this question at some point in the appointment bookng process, but I answered it again here.
+I *think* she asked me these questions only after the scanner had completed the head region, so that my talking wouldn't disrupt the scanning process.

+The radiographer also asked me what I was particularly interested in.
+I mentioned visceral fat as one area of interest to me.

+#### Wrapping up in the DEXA room

+The radiographer told me that my scan proceeded smoothly and I should expect a report from BodySpec in about 10 minutes.

+After scanning, I wore my shoes and sanitized my hands.
+While doing so, I discussed the frequency of future scanning with the radiographer.
+She said quarterly was generally good enough, though she herself did monthly.

+I then took the sweatshirt and backpack and exited the room.
+The radiographer also exited with me.
+I got confirmation that I could hang out in the waiting area to put stuff back in my pockets.

+### Further steps in the waiting area

+I put stuff back in my pocket and also updated various checklists based on my experience today.
+I then checked my email and saw that the report had come through.
+I looked at the report briefly on the BodySpec site, but wasn't able to peruse it in depth on my phone (and also, I didn't locate the PDF reports section on the phone, though I suspected such a section existed).

+At 12:26 PM, I left the BodySpec location.

+## Report review

+### Review immediately after return home on 2025-11-07

+After the DEXA scan, I met up for lunch with work colleagues.
+I got back home later in the evening.
+Once back home, I checked the report more completely and downloaded the PDF version.

+I downloaded the PDF report and went through it.
+There were some things a little inconsistent between the PDF report and the online summary.
+I'm using the PDF report as the more canonical reference.

+A fuller review of the data is deferred to later.
+Here are some of the main points I noticed, that I expect to reference when doing the fuller review:

+* Not directly about the DEXA results, but more about the image: I noticed that my image was leaning slightly to (my) right (so to the left in the image).
+I suspect this was a slight positioning error on my part, and it might reflect my general posture having a slight lean.
+I should be more thoughtful about my posture in general and also specifically when on the DEXA table.
+The radiographer probably noticed but didn't think it was enough of an issue to affect the scan results.

+* My visceral fat at 0.15 lbs (0.068 kg, or 68 grams) is pretty low, which is good.
+This resolved concerns I had about visceral fat accumulation, which may not be visible but could have adverse health impacts.

+* My subcutaneous fat is also low; my overall body fat percentage is 16.3% which is respectable.
+My A/G ratio is less than 1, which is good.

+* My muscle and bone mineral density are both low, neither of which is good.
+I feel like in general I am already doing the things that I want to do to improve these, including diet, exercise, and supplements.
+Unfortunately, at this point I have only one data point, rather than a time series, so I can't figure out the effect my diet, exercise, and supplement choices are having over time.
+Hopefully, with additional data points, I'll have a clearer picture.

+* My right arm has more lean muscle mass than my left arm, but it's the other way around for the legs.
+The arm differences match the strength differences between the arms.

+### Chatting with their AI the next day (2025-11-08)

+I chatted briefly with the AI the next day.
+It seemed pretty capable at conversation and at going over my results and coming up with suggestions, but I did not try it extensively.